• Skip to primary navigation

 Ingredients

-• 1 teaspoon dried mixed herbs (plus more to taste, see notes)
+- 1 teaspoon dried mixed herbs (homemade or shop-bought – see notes)

 Instructions